kcaisley/frida/readme.md

 - Split capacitors (statically biased caps, Caeleste pg58, p116).
 Similar to above, but divides caps into two, and sets them to different biases to improve noise
 - Interleaving: Multiple ADCs operating in parrallel, sampling out of phase.
 Mainly necessary for >100Ms/s, at the expense of power and area.
 Not useful for our applications.
 - Pipelining: Multiple sub-ADCs, operating sequentially.
 Similarly allows for greating speed, at higher power and area costs.
 Not necessary for our applications.

-# Abstract

-Improving the frame-rate of imaging system is indispensable for directly observing the dynamics of rapidly evolving systems, or rapidly capturing the complete structure of a solid, from many different angles for later reconstruction as is done in 'tomography' disciplines.

-Systems like cells, protiens, chemical reactions, oxidation, battery chemistry, X-ray cyrstllography all have dynamic processes.

-Historically, the highest frame rates haves been achieve by buffering and duty cycle readout, either in-pixel in the analog domain, or in-matrix or in the chip periphery in the digital domain.

-There are multiple components which together to determine the read out rate, which in-term deterine the frame.
-These including clock distribution, column sequencer, global shutter in-pixel transistor, clolumn drain line, column buffer, and ADC, and serializer, and serial driver, and wireline inteface.
-Of these, in most applications areas typically the most critic limiting factor is the ADC, as it sufferes from a difficult tradeoff between resolution, sampling time, silicon area and power consumption.
-Furthermore, many critical imaging applications expose with high energy particles including electrons, X-ray, and neutrons.
-Depending on the type of particle and their energy, varying radiation damages occur, (both ionizing and non-ionizin)

-To this end, this work investigates techniques for maximizing the sampling rate of column and pixel parallel ADCs contrained by the power consumptions, silicon area, and resolution of imaging applications.
-The successive approximation or "SAR" ADCs it identified as the optimal choice, and various techniques are investigated, including

 # Design targets